sophiewo/studio49-gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Studio 4.9 Collective
+title: 1.
+Studio 4.9 Collective
 image: /img/sk_1.jpeg
-heading: What's it all about
+heading: 5.
+Why is this heading down here?
-subheading: A group of young professionals looking to change the way we think about housing in London
+subheading: 2.
+A group of young professionals looking to change the way we think about housing in London
 mainpitch:
-  title: What's this all about?
+  title: 3.
+What is this all about
   description: >+
-    We met at The University of Bath in 2009 while studying for our BSc(Hons) Architecture, our final year studio was 4.9 and thus the collective was born
+    4. We met at The University of Bath in 2009 while studying for our BSc(Hons) Architecture, our final year studio was 4.9 and thus the collective was born

-description: We are now a collection of architects, designers, planning consultants, property managers, developers and gardeners
+description: 6.
+We are now a collection of architects, designers, planning consultants, property managers, developers and gardeners
 intro:
   blurbs: